What is user testing?

 When recruiting users to sit through user testing, make sure you have established clear selection criteria.
 This is so that you test people who match your target user profile.

-Around 3–5 users are generally more than enough to identify key issues.
+Around 3–5 users (preferably – 5) are generally more than enough to identify key issues.
 Segment test participants according to certain characteristics that reflect your perfect user persona, like:

 Choose people who are not familiar with your product for more reliable results.
 Users who are already familiarized with your product may have preconceived ideas about completing tasks.
 Or their wish to maintain the status quo may result in serving up false flattery over constructive criticism.
 For this reason, you want to avoid recruiting fellow employees, their immediate family members and friends.
+That way you can avoid users' bias.
 It’s highly likely that testing your product on these groups of people will contaminate the reliability of the final results.

 In addition to test participants, you also need an experienced facilitator to guide the test and see to it that everything runs smoothly, as well as several observers who will take notes during the test.